 THE ORIGIN OF SUFFERING

-Every small child who begins to manifest himself seeks the approval and recognition of his parents at the same time as a small plant seeks water, light and air.
+Every little child that begins to manifest seeks the approval and recognition of its parents at the same time that a small plant seeks water, light and air.

-When a quality is not accepted and recognized, perhaps because the parents want the child to be like this or there, the child is left with nothing but to modify himself, repressing or denying this unaccepted quality, because he needs their love and recognition.
+When a quality is not accepted and recognized, perhaps because the parents want the child to be like this or that, the child has nothing left but to change, repressing or denying this unaccepted quality, because he needs their love and their recognition.

-This strategy has been automated over the years in the thoughts and emotions of the adult we have become, forming our Ego.
+This strategy has become automated over the years in the thoughts and emotions of the adult we have become, forming our Ego.
 So we suffer because we have an identity to protect.
-We are afraid because it can be threatened at any time by circumstances that you cannot control.
-We get angry because we don’t get the right attention from others and all of this becomes a burden that oppresses us moment by moment.
+We are afraid because it can be threatened at any moment by circumstances that you cannot control.
+We get angry because we don’t receive the right attention from others and all of this becomes a burden that oppresses us moment after moment.

-We start looking for the ego: not in others – which does not concern us – but in ourselves.
-Whenever we feel unhappy, mean, we immediately close our eyes: we try to find out where this unhappiness originates, and each time we will discover that our false center has entered into conflict with someone.
+Let’s start looking for the ego: not in others – which doesn’t concern us – but in ourselves.
+Whenever we feel unhappy, petty, we immediately close our eyes: we try to find out where this unhappiness comes from, and each time we will find that our false center has come into conflict with someone.

 When we suffer, we tend to think that in that moment there is only suffering and that happiness belongs to another place and another time.
 We often ask ourselves ‘Why do I have to suffer?‘.
-Thinking that we should be able to lead a life completely free of suffering is an illusion as thinking that we should be able to have a left side without a right side.
-The same is true if we think we have a life in which there is absolutely no kind of happiness.
-Just as if there is no right there is no left either in the same way where there is no suffering there is also no happiness and vice versa.
+To think that we should be able to lead a life completely free from suffering is as illusory as to think that we should be able to have a left side without a right side.
+The same is true if we think we have a life where there is absolutely no happiness.
+Just as if there is no right there is no left in the same way where there is no suffering there is no happiness and vice versa.

-If you want to learn more about the specific techniques on how to transform suffering with meditation, I talk about it here.
+If you want to learn more about the technical specifications on how to transform suffering with meditation, I talk about it here.

-Mindfulness is the best way to be with your suffering without being overwhelmed by it.
-Mindfulness teaches us how to transform suffering because it is the ability to dwell in the present moment, to direct attention in a non-judgmental way to what is happening in the here and now.
-When we breathe in and know that we are breathing in, this is awareness.
+mindfulness is the best way to be with your suffering without being overwhelmed by it.
+Mindfulness teaches us how to transform suffering because it is the ability to inhabit the present moment, to pay attention in a non-judgmental way to what happens in the here and now.
+When we breathe in and know that we are breathing in, that is awareness.
 When we take a step and we know we are taking it, that is awareness.
-Awareness is always awareness of something; it is the energy that helps us to be aware of what is happening right here and now, in our body, in the sensations, in the perceptions and all around us.
-Read more about the power of here and now here.
+Awareness is always awareness of something; it is the energy that helps us to be aware of what is happening right here and now, in our body, in sensations, perceptions and around us.
+Read more about the power more about the power of the here and now here.

-With awareness, you can recognize the presence of suffering in yourself and in the world.
+With mindfulness you can recognize the presence of suffering in yourself and in the world.
 It is with that same energy that you tenderly embrace suffering.
-Being aware of the inhalation and exhalation, the energy of mindfulness is generated, which allows you to continue to lull your suffering.
-Those who practice mindfulness can help support each other in the work of recognizing, embracing and transforming suffering.
+Being aware of the inhalation and exhalation generates the energy of awareness, which allows one to continue to cradle one’s suffering.
+Those who practice mindfulness can help support each other in the work of acknowledging, welcoming, and transforming suffering.

-With mindfulness we are no longer afraid of pain; we can even go further and make good use of suffering to generate the energy of understanding and compassion that heals us, and we can help others heal and also be happy.
+With awareness we are no longer afraid of pain; we can even go further and use suffering to generate the energy of understanding and compassion that heals us, and we can help others heal and also be happy.

 Thich Nhat Hanh